-1. Times specified are recommendations.
-Actual drying time may be affected by board assembly type, component technology (PTH / SMT / COB, etc.), PWA population density, layer count, ground/power plane(s), PWB thickness, via aspect ratio, cleaning method, cleanliness verification method, or other conditions.

-2. Vacuum Oven: Chamber pressure: 3 torr / 3 mm mercury (Hg).

-3. Long-term (\geq 24 hrs cumulative) bake-out at +125°C (+257°F) is prohibited, unless specified by engineering documentation.
-Elevated temperature bake-out may degrade the laminate and components.
+- 1. Times specified are recommendations.
+Actual drying time may be affected by board assembly type, component technology (PTH / SMT / COB, etc.), PWA population density, layer count, ground/power plane(s), PWB thickness, via aspect ratio, cleaning method, cleanliness verification method, or other conditions. - 2.
+Vacuum Oven - a.
+Chamber pressure: 3 torr / 3 mm mercury (Hg). - b.
+All gaskets, seals, or other non-metallic products in vacuum ovens shall be verified to be of sulfur-free compounds (Requirement). - 3.
+Long-term (≥ 24 hrs cumulative) bake-out at +125°C (+257°F) is prohibited, unless specified by engineering documentation (Requirement).
+Elevated temperature bake-out may degrade the laminate and components. - 4.
+Thermal ramp rates shall not exceed the following, unless specified by engineering documentation: - a.
+Ramp-up: +4°C / sec. (+7°F / sec.)
+(Requirement) - b.
+Ramp-down: -6°C / sec. (-10°F / sec.)
+(Requirement) - 5.
+A dry nitrogen blanket/purge is recommended to limit the formation of oxidation on solderable surfaces and to accelerate drying.
+Bake-out at temperatures in excess of +90°C (+194°F) should not exceed 48 hours cumulative, unless specified by engineering documentation. - 8.3.2 Re-Priming Requirements.

-4. Oven temperature ramp rate requirements, intended to protect the assembly from thermal shock during the baking process, are established and controlled at the Project level.
-Refer to engineering documentation for ramp rate control limits and monitoring requirements.

-5. A dry nitrogen blanket/purge is recommended to limit the formation of oxidation on solderable surfaces and to accelerate drying.
-Bake-out at temperatures in excess of +90°C (+194°F) should not exceed 48 hours cumulative, unless specified by engineering documentation.

-8.3.2 Re-Priming Requirements.
 Most primers are effective only for a specified period of time with well-protected storage.
 If, after priming, subsequent conformal coating has not been applied within the manufacturer's recommended elapsed time, re-priming is mandatory (Requirement).